top of page

 Certified Psychotherapist, Clinical Supervisor and Group Facilitator

 As a psychotherapist, I believe true transformation arises when you rediscover your own inner compass to navigate life's journey.
-My deepest commitment is to guide members within my MindRelations Daily and Personal Compass program towards lasting change, offering dedicated support because I prioritize those who have chosen to invest in their well-being through this community.
+My deepest commitment is to guide members within the MindRelations Daily and Personal Compass program towards lasting change, offering dedicated support because I prioritise those who have chosen to invest in their well-being through this community.

 To understand how this approach can empower you on your path, explore the rest of this page.